 Quick tip: To make things easier for Cashplus Bank business customers, the Cashplus Bank Mobile App contains two features that can be very useful to business owners.
 Spending Insights is a fast and simple way to track and tag your payments with the help of Google Maps data.
 You can create a tag and assign any transaction to a certain project and attach receipts and notes to individual transactions.

 Download the Cashplus Bank App on your phone today.

 If you’re a Cashplus business customer and require a statement, these are available to be downloaded or printed for up to 18 months within Online Servicing.
 Simply log in and head to ‘Statements’ in Online Servicing.
 For any statements past this date, please Contact Us.

-If you're not yet a Cashplus Bank Customer, you can apply for a Business Account with us by completing our online application form, which takes less than 5 minutes.
+If you're not yet a Cashplus Bank Customer, you can apply for a Business Bank Account with us which takes less than 5 minutes.

 How do I file and pay my tax return?